-Policy 2.32 Review municipal infrastructure and assets for vulnerability to rising sea levels and increased storm events.
+Policy 2.36 Review municipal infrastructure and assets for vulnerability to rising sea levels and increased storm events.

-Policy 2.33 Establish policies that focus light energy only onto areas where illumination is required and restricting the spillover of light to the night sky and intrusion into adjacent properties.
+Policy 2.37 Establish policies that focus light energy only onto areas where illumination is required and restrict the spillover of light to the night sky and intrusion into adjacent properties.

-Policy 2.34 Consider external lighting technologies that reduce energy consumption.
+Policy 2.38 Implement external lighting technologies that reduce energy consumption including a shift to LED lighting for all District and BC Hydro streetlighting

-Policy 2.35 Where feasible, strive to design new public facilities with leading edge energy technologies that demonstrate leadership and provide local examples that can be applied to private sector buildings and facilities.
+Policy 2.39 Where feasible, strive to design new public facilities with leading edge energy technologies that demonstrate leadership and provide local examples that can be applied to private sector buildings and facilities.